Medications used in treating nerve pain include a wide variety of families with:

 The last two levels are subject to strict legal control to prevent misuse and redirection to the street level.

 Marijuana is slowly being recognized and is said to bring good results for some users.
 The active ingredient of marijuana (THC) is available by prescription and must be obtained by a compounding pharmacy in your area.
-However smoking is hazardous; getting high is not recommended, but prudent use can be very effective and continues to be studied.
+However smoking is hazardous; getting a high is not recommended, but prudent use can be very effective and continues to be studied.
 Some healing agents found in marijuana are available by prescription under a non-traditional form, such as a spray.

 Medication works either by interacting at the site of discomfort or by interacting with brain chemistry to reduce or neutralize the pain-producing substances of the brain and to replace them with comfort-producing substances.
 Medication can also stimulate the parts of the brain responsible for pleasure, allowing the body to relax.
 Opioids decrease pain by latching onto specific receptors on the outside of cells in the brain and elsewhere.